Chemical Property Prediction Under Experimental Biases: Methods

-If we assume there are no biases in our training dataset, the distributions of the training dataset and the target (test) dataset are identical.
-This means that minimizing the empirical mean of the loss function $\ell$, that is,

-directly leads to obtaining a good prediction model that achieves a small expected loss $\text{E}[\ell(y,g(G))]$ for the test data.
-However, in our situation where the training dataset is sampled in a biased manner, the minimization of the standard empirical loss results in a biased prediction model.
+If we assume that no biases exist in our training dataset, the distributions of the training and target (test) datasets are identical.
+This implies that minimizing the empirical mean of the loss function $\ell$, that is, $\frac{1}{N}\sum_{i=1}^N \ell(y_i,f(G_i)),$ directly obtains a good prediction model that achieves a small expected loss $\text{E}[\ell(y,g(G))]$ for the test data.
+However, because the training dataset is sampled in a biased manner in our scenario, the minimization of the standard empirical loss results in a biased prediction model.

-One of the possible remedies to this problem is the use of a propensity score~\cite{imbens2015causal} to adjust the importance weight of each training instance.
+A possible remedy to this problem is the use of a propensity score~\cite{imbens2015causal} to adjust the importance weight of each training instance.
 The propensity score $\pi(G)$ of molecular graph $G$ is the probability that the molecule is included in the experimental data.
-The loss for each molecule is inversely weighted with the propensity score, which results in the modified objective function:
+The loss for each molecule is inversely weighted with the propensity score, resulting in the modified objective function:

 With the correct propensity score function $\pi$, the weighted loss function is unbiased with respect to the uniform sampling from the molecular universe.

-The IPS approach consists of two steps: propensity score estimation and chemical property prediction.
-We first estimate the propensity score function representing the probability of each molecule being experimented.
+As shown in Figure~\ref{fig:IPS}, the IPS approach involves two steps: propensity score estimation and chemical property prediction.
+We first estimated the propensity score function that represents the probability of each molecule being experimented.
 It is estimated from the biased training dataset and the unbiased test set (uniformly sampled from the molecule universe).
-This step is usually performed by solving a two-class probabilistic classification problem to classify the two datasets using the logistic loss (a.k.a. the cross entropy loss).
+This step is frequently performed by solving a two-class probabilistic classification problem to classify the two datasets using the logistic loss (also called the cross-entropy loss).
 Note that the target property values are not used for propensity modeling.
 The second step estimates the chemical property prediction model with the loss function weighted using the inverse of the propensity score.
-We use the squared loss function as $\ell$, and the problem is cast as a weighted regression problem.

-The propensity score function and the chemical property prediction model are both implemented as GNNs because they take graph-structured molecules as their inputs.
+We used the squared loss function as $\ell$, and the problem is cast as a weighted regression problem.
+The propensity score function and chemical property prediction model are both implemented as GNNs because they use graph-structured molecules as their inputs.